You think music makes the world a better place.

-For over 50 years, the Ottawa Symphony has been nurturing the best of our city’s deep pool of musical talent while bringing together passionate and longstanding music lovers—like you—to collectively enjoy the best we can offer.
-The Ottawa Symphony plays big music with a big heart, and you’ve embraced us for it.
-Thank you!
+For over 50 years, the Ottawa Symphony has been nurturing the best of our city’s deep pool of musical talent while bringing together passionate and longstanding music lovers to collectively enjoy the best we can offer.
+The Ottawa Symphony plays big music with a big heart, and this city has embraced us for it.

-We want to underscore our appreciation for your past support.
-Purchasing concert tickets, attending special events and supporting fundraising initiatives, and of course, your donations help us to do the work needed to ensure that the show can go on.
-Let us tell you what we’ve been doing to keep your Ottawa Symphony vibrant, and how you can continue to be a part of our future.
+Purchasing concert tickets, attending special events and supporting fundraising initiatives, and of course, donations help us to do the work needed to ensure that the show can go on.
+Let us tell you what we’ve been doing to keep the Ottawa Symphony vibrant, and how you can be a part of our future.

 Fearless programming, meaningful opportunities

 In 2018-19, we began the season with our innovative 3D String Theory concert at Ottawa City Hall performing a new orchestral composition on 3D-printed instruments.
 Despite that gaze into the future, we did not shy away from the exciting, monumental works of the 19th and 20th centuries that you’ve come to expect.
-You know that innovation takes many forms, including this season’s powerful orchestration of Bruckner’s Symphony no. 7, Rachmaninoff’s lush Symphonic Dances, and Mahler’s emotional Symphony no. 5.
+Innovation takes many forms, including last season’s powerful orchestration of Bruckner’s Symphony no. 7, Rachmaninoff’s lush Symphonic Dances, and Mahler’s emotional Symphony no. 5.

-We trust you’ll be reassured to know that we embarked on a strategic renewal of the Symphony this year.
-Because we know how important you think this is, we have reconfirmed our commitment to performing large-scale concerts, like these.
-While our educational focus is to continue to create pre-professional opportunities for young talent through our established musician mentorship program with the University of Ottawa School of Music, as well as to create new experiential learning programs in arts management with Carleton University.
+We embarked on a strategic renewal of the Symphony this year.
+We have reconfirmed our commitment to performing large-scale concerts, like these.
+Our educational focus is to continue to create pre-professional opportunities for young talent.
+Through our established musician mentorship program with the University of Ottawa School of Music, we welcome as many as 25 talented young musicians to the stage for every concert.
+During the season, students have the opportunity to work with and learn from our regular musicians, some of whom have been with the Orchestra since they were students themselves.
+This program is unique in Canada, and that makes us proud.
+We’ve also created new experiential learning programs in arts management with Carleton University.

 Moving experiences, shared joy

 We all love the feelings we experience as we exit a concert, a certain warmth and euphoria.
-We’ve seen it in your face.
-And it looks great on you!
-Still, the reality of producing large scale concerts like those you’ve come to love is sobering.
+Still, the reality of producing large scale concerts like those is sobering.
 Over the past few seasons, concert expenses (it costs about $80,000 to produce a concert) have outpaced revenues.
 This is due to high production costs, declining audience turnouts, and a decrease in philanthropic support as our donor demographics shift.

 But we are exploring many avenues to sustain the Symphony.
 The invitation to perform at the magnificent Carleton Dominion-Chalmers Centre is helping us to realise a savings of over $40,000 per season.
 The benefits of this new arrangement go beyond savings, this new venue allows us to more fully be the city’s orchestra, and work towards increasing performances and partnerships.

 The savings are timely, but we also need to increase revenues.
-We’ve been working to secure new and repeat sponsorships from organizations like Alterna Savings and the Insurance Bureau of Canada.
-And we are fortunate to have a number of committed donors, like you, who have pledged their support of this city’s historic orchestra.
+We’ve been working to secure new and repeat sponsorships from organisations like Alterna Savings and the Insurance Bureau of Canada.
+And we are fortunate to have a number of committed donors, who have pledged their support of this city’s historic orchestra.
 Once again, we thank you.